-Matakana, an hour or so drive from Auckland city, New Zealand, is well-known among locals as a great day-trip destination or as a logical place for a break on a longer trip northwards.
+Matakana, which is an hour or so drive from Auckland City, New Zealand, is well-known among locals as a great day-trip destination or as a logical place for a break on a longer trip northwards.
 But only if you go on Saturday morning.
 Sure, on other days it has its charms (the toilets are very pretty, for example, and the inside of the cinema has to be seen to be believed), but on Saturday Matakana hosts one of the best farmers markets I’ve ever been to.

 So, how to get to Matakana, and what to do in Matakana once you’re there?